 A common cause of radiculopathy or pinched nerve is disc herniation.
 A disc herniation occurs when displaced disc material from its inner core produces pressure on a nerve root that innervates the arm or leg.
 Commonly this either occurs in the neck or lower lumbar spine.
 Other causes of pinched nerves include bone spurs, disc bulges, spondylolisthesis (spinal instability), spinal fracture, or spinal tumor.

-Treatment for Radiculopathy
+Treatment and Surgery for Radiculopathy